 were homeless in one night in 2018

-The Wilder Research homelessness study counted more than 10,000 homeless adults, youth, and children on one night in 2018.
-This represents a 10% increase in the total number of homeless people in Minnesota from 2015.
+The Wilder Research homelessness study counted more than 11,000 homeless adults, youth, and children on one night in 2018, the largest number since the survey began.